lparkermg/i-am-ghost/README.md

 Add `build.ps1 <Version> <Output Location>` to your build process replacing both with the relevant values.
 Or code up your own script to build it.

+### Running as a service (Currently Windows)

+Once built, you can install/uninstall via powershell using this: https://docs.microsoft.com/en-us/dotnet/framework/windows-services/how-to-install-and-uninstall-services

 ## Future Plans

-- Ability to run as a service.
+- Adding support for SQL and NoSQL storage solutions.
+- Adding an actual user guide.
 - Adding support for cloud storage services.
-- Adding support for SQL and NoSQL storage solutions.